 Carcinogenesis, Mutagenesis, Impairment of FertilityCarcinogenesis

-Nalbuphine Hydrochloride Injection did not have mutagenic activity in the AMES test with four bacterial strains, in the Chinese Hamster Ovary HGPRT assays or in the Sister Chromatids Exchange Assay.
-However, Nalbuphine Hydrochloride Injection induced an increased frequency of mutation in the mouse lymphoma assay.
-Clastogenic activity was not observed in the mouse micronucleus test of the cytogenicity bone marrow assay in rats.Impairment of Fertility
+Nalbuphine Hydrochloride Injection induced an increased frequency of mutation in the mouse lymphoma assay.
+Nalbuphine Hydrochloride Injection did not have mutagenic activity in the Ames test with four bacterial strains, in the Chinese Hamster Ovary HGPRT assays or in the Sister Chromatid Exchange Assay.
+Clastogenic activity was not observed in the mouse micronucleus test or the cytogenicity bone marrow assay in rats.Impairment of Fertility

 Fetal/Neonatal Adverse Reactions